MarkSeliverstov/MFF-bachelor-work/logs.md

 - [x] Group by files and by separators (`Entity`, `property`)
 - [x] View for identifiers (with query parameter `?id=...`)
 - [x] Click in VSCode to go to entities definition by identifier

-- Possible feature: using handlebars (js library) to auto generate code by user template (generates class by entity model)
+NOTE: Possible feature: using handlebars (js library) to auto generate code by user template (generates class by entity model)

 ## 27.02.2024 (14:00)

+- [ ] CI/CD as a script for generating documentation (actually
+  "annotations/entity file") as GitHub pages
+- [ ] Extracting the annotations from the code by python script
+- [ ] Using filepath to model instead of server url in webapp
+- [ ] Command for reloading the model from server instead of auto reload by save
+    - [ ] User setting switch for auto reload

+NOTE: Writing about usecases and (?) tutorials - for example, how to extend the tool.

+## 26.03.2024 (14:00)